The Budapest location in Europe places it at the crossroads of culture, history, and geography.

 Nestled in the vibrant Jewish Quarter of Budapest, the Kazinczy Street Synagogue Budapest is a stunning example of Art Nouveau architecture and a testament to the city’s rich Jewish heritage.

-Though the neighboring Dohány Street Synagogue attracts more attention, this gem offers a more intimate view of Budapest’s Jewish creative heritage.
+While the Dohány Street Synagogue is more popular, this gem gives a closer look at Budapest’s Jewish creative heritage.

 History and architecture of the Kazinczy Street Synagogue